 Not only do the Executive rooms offer private check-in and out, they are also fabulous because you get complimentary access to the Hilton’s exclusive Executive Lounge which serves continental breakfast, drinks and snacks throughout the day, all on the house.
 Looking out over the river, it offers a spectacular view regardless of what time of day you pull up a pew.

-Not too dissimilar from what could be seen looking out of the floor to ceiling Executive Lounge windows, was the amazing view from our bedroom, which enabled us to take in many of the areas most popular sites out over the river and across to the city; the Sage Gateshead, Tyne Bridge, Swing Bridge and the buzzing Quayside Market on a Sunday, to name but a few.
+Not too dissimilar from what could be seen looking out of the floor to ceiling Executive Lounge windows, was the amazing view from the bedroom, which enabled me to take in many of the areas most popular sites out over the river and across to the city; the Sage Gateshead, Tyne Bridge, Swing Bridge and the buzzing Quayside Market on a Sunday, to name but a few.

-As we walked through the door there was ample wardrobe space with an ironing board, iron and trouser press stored inside ready for use, along with a sizeable safe which was perfect for storing out valuables in.
+As I walked through the door there was ample wardrobe space with an ironing board, iron and trouser press stored inside ready for use, along with a sizeable safe which was perfect for storing valuables in.
 While the hotel was perfectly safe, I do like it when a safe is provided complimentary as I often travel with some of my favourite accessories that I want to keep secure!

 A wide, full length mirror was next to the wardrobe ensuring that you can always see exactly what you look like before heading out to that all important meeting or dinner date.
 Don’t you just hate it when hotels don’t have full length mirrors?

-The spacious bathroom with Peter Thomas Roth toiletries, soft and fluffy towels, bathrobes and slippers offered everything we could need, including a separate shower and bath which I always prefer to the over the bath style showers.
+The spacious bathroom with Peter Thomas Roth toiletries, soft and fluffy towels, bathrobes and slippers offered everything I could need, including a separate shower and bath which I always prefer to the over the bath style showers.

 The main body of the room was the real selling point for this accommodation with its wall to wall windows offering that incredible view.
-I could spend so much time looking out over the city; Newcastle always has a buzz about it day and night but despite being so close to bridge, we had a very peaceful nights sleep and didn’t hear a peep from any traffic.
+I could spend so much time looking out over the city; Newcastle always has a buzz about it day and night but despite being so close to bridge, I had a very peaceful nights sleep and didn’t hear a peep from any traffic.

 The room benefited from a generous work station where the complimentary mineral water, tea and coffee making facilities, mini bar and office amenities such as the phone system were house.
 An ergonomic chair made sitting at the desk to work comfortable and there was plenty of drawers for storage of paperwork or other clothing, should your stay be longer than ours.